The sun dipped below the horizon as we entered the empty house.

-We’d picked a bit of something up that looked sparkly a few days beforehand so we decided to ask this lady about it as she new quite a bit about such things.
+We’d picked a bit of something up that looked sparkly a few days beforehand, so we decided to ask the lady if she had any idea what it might be.

-To our dismay her verdict was that it was Fools Gold, but it was quite exciting to know it that it was even that.
+To our dismay, her verdict was that it was Fools Gold, but we were still excited with our find.

 The Ghost Town of Gwalia is certainly interesting and probably the best ghost town we’ve seen anywhere.

 It’s very atmospheric, especially at twilight ( although we don’t recommend a visit in the dark ).